with Rich Whitney and Jasmine Collins

 Teaching leadership is hard.
 Join professors Dan Jenkins and Lauren Bullock, leadership educators with 25+ yrs experience in curricular and co-curricular leadership programs in higher education, as they capture in dialogue questions from their peers and share knowledge and expertise on facilitating leadership learning.
 Passionate about leadership education?
 Want to expand your resource toolbox with practical strategies for teaching, learning, and program design?
 This is the podcast for you!

-The ILA is proud to partner with members Dan Jenkins and Lauren Bullock on a series of episodes each year.
-Visit www.theleadershipeducator.com to listen to all of Dan and Lauren’s podcasts.
+The ILA is proud to partner with members Dan Jenkins and Lauren Bullock on a series of episodes each year featuring the work of ILA members.
+Visit www.leadershipeducator.com to listen to all of Dan and Lauren’s podcasts.